Rent to Own – Good Idea or Not?

-I want to get that out of the way so that you understand that this article is only my opinion, and I am going to focus on the reasons why I’m not a fan of rent to own or lease to own homes.
+I want to get that out of the way so that you understand that this article is only my opinion, and I am going to focus on the reasons why I’m not a fan of rent to own homes.

 1. This scenario is “sold” to folks that cannot qualify for home loan financing right now.
 Paying rent to someone under the pretense that you will have the option to buy this home in a few years will DOES NOT help you to qualify for home loan financing.
 To me, this is a predatory tactic that preys on people’s desire to own a home when they can’t afford it at this time.